CommunityGD32Cores/ArduinoCore-GD32/README.md

 The intention is to further develop that original core in an open-source, community-driven manner.

+## Collaborating

+Interested in collaborating?
+Join our dedicated Discord channel for this at https://discord.gg/59kf4JxsRM.

 # Media

 A GD32F303CC chip (placed on a bluepill PCB) runs its first blinky code with the new Arduino core!